Little Girl Blowing Nose

 Understanding Positive and Negative Results

 So, a 'positive' means they reacted.
 But here's the thing I didn't get at first: a positive test doesn't automatically mean your kid will have a huge, scary reaction every time.
-It just means their body is sensitized.
+It just means their body is sensitised.
 The doctor really has to put the test results together with your kid's actual history to get the full picture.
 A positive test for wheat might just mean a little eczema, not something life-threatening.
 It's… complicated.

 Next Steps After Allergy Diagnosis